laylagerami/MAVEN/tutorial.md

 Click "RUN DOROTHEA" and the page will be shortly populated with a plot and results table.

 The plot and table display the HGNC symbol for each enriched TF with its normalised enrichment score (NES).
 A positive NES indicates an upregulation of the TF, and negative indicates a downregulation.
 You can click on a symbol in the results table to take you to the corresponding UniProt page.
-Note that the top upregulated TF, FOXO3, is known to be activated by Lapatanib [ref](https://pubmed.ncbi.nlm.nih.gov/31727006/) and the top downregulated TF, ESRRA, is known to be degraded by Lapatanib [ref](https://www.nature.com/articles/ncomms12156).
+Note that the top upregulated TF, FOXO3, is known to be activated by Lapatinib [ref](https://pubmed.ncbi.nlm.nih.gov/31727006/) and the top downregulated TF, ESRRA, is known to be degraded by Lapatinib [ref](https://www.nature.com/articles/ncomms12156).

 You can also save the results (plot image, results table and parameter log) to your machine with the Download button.